 In this downloadable link you will find information about the Chambers’ Corporate Governance Policies.
 Manitoba Chambers of Commerce Corporate Governance Manual 2012

 The Manitoba Chamber was incorporated in 1930 under the Corporations Act of Manitoba.
 This incorporation was the direct result of 23 community chambers of commerce banding together and deciding to form and finance a provincial ‘umbrella’ organization.
-Today the MCOC represents over 65 member-chambers as well as corporate members and is the single largest business lobby in Manitoba with membership from many different sectors.
+Today the MCC represents 71 member-chambers as well as corporate members and is the single largest business advocacy organization in Manitoba with membership from many different sectors.

 Our Mission is to foster a dynamic economy and vibrant communities, making Manitoba the best place in which to live, work, invest and raise a family.